-The exploration of 3D visualizations plays a growing role in surgical planning, since they provide a good spatial impression and a threedimensional overview of complex organs.
+The exploration of 3D visualizations plays a growing role in surgical planning, since they provide a good spatial impression and a three-dimensional overview of complex organs and pathologies.
+3D visualizations are used to assess infiltrations of anatomic structures, viable access paths and security margins.
 Especially for difficult cases, anatomical structures and pathologies are segmented to provide more quantitative information like distances and volumes and to separate different tissues that can be hardly distinguished due to similar values in the 2D slices.
-The surgical planning process consists of two main types: the individual exploration of the data by the surgeon and the collaborative discussion and presentation.
-Due to the time constraints in clinical routine, it is crucial to make both types of surgical planning highly efficient.
+The surgical planning process consists of two main types:

+the individual exploration of the data by the surgeon and the collaborative discussion and presentation.

+Due to the time constraints in the clinical routine, it is crucial to make both types of surgical planning highly efficient.
 Exploring a dataset means to examine different structures in 2D as well as in 3D.
-A significant effort is still necessary to create expressive visualizations.
+A significant effort is still necessary to create visualizations directly related to specific surgical decisions.
 There must be still an effort invested in creating single meaningful visualizations by the surgeon.
-Therefore, we provide a new technique to enable the reuse of visualizations for other datasets where similar anatomic and pathologic structures are present.
+Therefore, we provide a new technique to enable the reuse of vi- sualizations for other datasets where similar anatomic and pathologic structures are present.
 For example, the planning of an oncological tumor resection in the liver is based on the patient individual data.
-But all cases have in common, that one or more tumors must be resected with a safety margin and a minimum of destruction of healthy tissue.
-Therefore, the visualizations that must be created are strongly similar.
+But all cases have in common, that one or more tumors must be resected with a safety margin respecting blood supply and venous drainage.
+Therefore, strongly similar visualizations have to be created.
 The reuse of once created visualizations therefore accelerates the exploration process.

 For collaborative planning or presentation of cases in an environment like the tumor board (that must also be accomplished in a short time) it is crucial to generate summaries of the longer individual planning process.
 The surgeon must present the main aspects and critical points he revealed in the individual planning to discuss them with colleagues of different specialties.
-Since a presentation of the original 3D data in an interactive exploration is too tedious for a short presentation, pre-rendered animations are a good option to give an insight in the 3D data preserving the three-dimensional spatial cues on the one hand and on the other hand reducing the presentation time to a minimum.
-Therefore, we present a new intuitive technique to generate animations visually and automatically.
+Since a presentation of the original 3D data in an interactive exploration is too tedious for a short presentation, pre-rendered animations are a good option to provide an insight in the 3D data preserving the three-dimensional spatial cues on the one hand and on the other hand reducing the presentation time to a minimum.
+Therefore, we present a new intuitive technique to generate animations visually and automatically, that is based on the new technique for the reuse of visualizations, thus a once defined animation can be also reused for similar datasets.